 Additional Security Configuration

-Overview This section describes how to configure optional features of the Artix security server, such as single sign-on and the authorization manager.
+This section describes how to configure optional features of the Artix security server, such as single sign-on and the authorization manager.
 These features can be combined with any iSF adapter type.
-In this section This section contains the following subsections: Configuring Single Sign-On Properties page 285 Configuring the Log4J Logging page 287

 Configuring Single Sign-On Properties